Fermain/wp2static-addon-gitlab/README.md

 ### Deployment Issues

-**"Failed to deploy files to GitLab"**
-- Check GitLab API rate limits
-- Verify branch exists in your repository
+**"git push failed"**
-- Ensure token has write access to the target branch
+- Verify token has write access to the target branch (Maintainer or higher if protected)
+- Confirm the repository allows HTTPS pushes with access tokens (`oauth2` with PAT is supported)

 **"No files to deploy"**
 - Run WP2Static crawl first to generate static files